TonyTang2001/HummingKit/README.md

 # HummingKit
-Ease the Use of Apple Music API in Swift
+Ease the Harness of Apple Music API in Swift 5.

-Currently in development.

-Documentation coming soon.
+Development of the first major release version is approaching completion, documentation coming soon.